 Portsmouth landlords are facing unprecedented tax complexity as new rules reshape the rental property landscape.
 With property accountant Portsmouth searches increasing, local investors are recognising that generic high-street accountants often lack the specialist knowledge needed for modern property taxation.

-From April 2027, property income will be taxed at separate rates (22% basic, 42% higher, 47% additional), while Making Tax Digital becomes mandatory from April 2026 for landlords with rental income over £10,000.
+From April 2027, property income will be taxed at separate rates (22% basic, 42% higher, 47% additional), while Making Tax Digital becomes mandatory from April 2026 for landlords with qualifying income above £50,000 (the MTD-for-ITSA threshold from 6 April 2026, falling to £30,000 from 6 April 2027 and £20,000 from 6 April 2028).
 These changes, combined with Portsmouth's unique market characteristics, make specialist property accounting essential for local investors.

 Portsmouth's Property Investment Landscape